dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 UserForm itself, controls that you subsequently add use that same font.
 Controls

-that are already on the UserForm aren’t affected.
+that are already on the UserForm aren't affected.

 Viewing the UserForm Code window